Ship of Fools (film): Reception

-Although well received by audiences, Ship of Fools was looked at by some reviewers as a Grand Hotel (1932) afloat, a film which had often been imitated.
+Although well received by audiences, Ship of Fools was compared to Grand Hotel.
 "Preachy and melodramatic" was another criticism, although the cast was universally praised.

-Bosley Crowther of The New York Times saw the film as much more, "Stanley Kramer has fetched a powerful, ironic film ... there is such wealth of reflection upon the human condition in Ship of Fools and so subtle an orchestration of the elements of love and hate, achieved through an expert compression of the novel by Mr. Kramer and his script writer, Abby Mann, that it is really not fair to tag it with the label of any previous film.
-It has its own quiet distinction in the way it illuminates a theme."
-He also singled out the work of Oskar Werner.
-In a similar vein, Variety noted, "Director-producer Stanley Kramer and scenarist Abby Mann have distilled the essence of Katherine Anne Porter's bulky novel in a film that appeals to the intellect and the emotions."
+Bosley Crowther of The New York Times said of the film:

+Stanley Kramer has fetched a powerful, ironic film ... there is such wealth of reflection upon the human condition in Ship of Fools and so subtle an orchestration of the elements of love and hate, achieved through an expert compression of the novel by Mr. Kramer and his script writer, Abby Mann, that it is really not fair to tag it with the label of any previous film.
+It has its own quiet distinction in the way it illuminates a theme.

+Crowther also singled out the work of Oskar Werner.
+Similarly, Variety noted, "Director-producer Stanley Kramer and scenarist Abby Mann have distilled the essence of Katherine Anne Porter's bulky novel in a film that appeals to the intellect and the emotions."

-The film was banned in Franco's Spain because of its anti-fascist stance.
+The film was banned in Francoist Spain because of its anti-fascist stance.

-On Rotten Tomatoes, Ship of Fools holds a rating of 64% from 22 reviews.
+On Rotten Tomatoes, Ship of Fools holds a rating of 58% from 24 reviews.